 Specific responsibility for the oversight of fundraising activities rests with the Advancement Office, which, together with our affiliate groups, including SJC Foundation Ltd, SJC Parents & Friends Association and the SJC Old Boys Union, ensures a strategic and coordinated approach to all fundraising activities.

 In every decade of the College’s 140 years, major fundraising appeals have ensured that the College continues to grow and provide opportunities for new generations of Joeys boys.
 Appeals to the Joeys community to raise funds for major building projects, scholarship and bursary programs and other initiatives are a necessary component of ongoing College operations.
-In recent years, these major fundraising appeals have provided financial support for the establishment of SJC Indigenous Scholarship program (2010), construction of the Technology and Arts Precinct (2013) and the renovation of the College Chapel (2017).
+In recent years, these major fundraising appeals have provided financial support for the establishment of SJC Indigenous Scholarship program (2010), construction of the Technology and Arts Precinct (2013) and the renovation of the College Chapel (2017) and the building of our brand new Aquatic and Fitness Centre (2022).

 Scholarships and bursaries